-Early Completion Intern Option For Multiple and Single Subject Teaching Credentials
+Early Completion Option for Multiple Subject and Single Subject Intern Program Candidates

-The Early Completion Intern Option (ECO) is intended to provide individuals who have requisite skills and knowledge an opportunity to challenge the course work portion of a Multiple or Single Subject Intern Program and demonstrate pedagogical skills through a performance assessment while in a Commission-approved intern program.
-All Commission-approved intern programs (both university and district) must offer early completion options to qualified candidates.
+The Early Completion Option (ECO) is intended to provide individuals who have requisite skills and knowledge an opportunity to challenge the course work portion of a Multiple Subject (MS) or Single Subject (SS) Intern Credentialing Program.
+All Commission-approved MS and SS intern programs (both university and district) must offer Early Completion Option to qualified candidates.
+The Early Completion Option does not waive the entire program but allows for an expedited pathway by waiving preparation program coursework for those candidates who meet the criteria.

 Requirements for the Early Completion Intern Option